hsiafan/httpdump/README.md

 Parse and display http traffic from network device or pcap file.
 This is a go version of origin pcap-parser, thanks to gopacket project, this tool has simpler code base and is more efficient.

+For origin python version, [go to this branch](https://github.com/clearthesky/httpparse/tree/pcap-parser-python).

 # install & requirement
 Build httpparse requires libpcap-dev and cgo enabled.
 ## libpcap
 for ubuntu/debian:

 ```sh
 sudo apt-get install libpcap libpcap-dev
 ```

 for centos/redhat/fedora:

 ```sh
 sudo yum install libpcap libpcap-devel
 ```

 for osx:

 Libpcap and header files already installed.

 ## build

 ```sh
 go get github.com/clearthesky/httpparse
 ```